 - “How do you think this price compares to the value you will get from it within X months?”

-If the real challenge is that the prospect is not understanding the value you provide or another person in the decision-making process is pushing back, there are several things you can do.
+If the real challenge is that the prospect doesn’t understand the value you provide, or another person in the decision-making process is pushing back, there are several things you can do.

-- Share educational materials on how to measure success in your category
+- Share educational materials about how to measure success in your category.

 That clearly signals that the prospect doesn’t believe this solution can work or that there is a major hurdle that cannot be crossed.
-You can handle this objection by using an anecdote from another customer who felt the same way and hesitated, but ultimately came on and saw quick results.
-Alternately, think of other people in the company they can talk to in order to get past their objection.
+You can handle this objection by using an anecdote from another customer who felt the same way and hesitated, but a customer who ultimately came on and saw quick results.
+Alternatively, think of other people at your company that the prospect can talk to in order to get past their objection.

 Question to Ask:

-- To further clarify this objection, try asking “Why?” and “What would need to happen to change that?”
+- To further clarify this objection, ask, “Why?” and “What would need to happen to change that?”

 If you uncover that the prospect is really more concerned that your solution won’t work at all, try the following.

-While somewhat similar to the last objection, this objection often signals that you may be speaking to a prospect who doesn’t have authority to re-prioritize projects.
-Or, you may be pursuing an account that will not buy right now and need to focus on more qualified opportunities while continuing to educate this prospect on why to make your solution a priority.
+While somewhat similar to the last objection, this objection often signals that you may be speaking to a prospect who doesn’t have the authority to reprioritize projects.

 When the reality is the first scenario, you need to find creative ways to get in front of more senior decision-makers without “going around” your prospect.